SohamG934/slidely_backend/README.md

 # Backend Repository for SlidelyAI - Soham Ghadge

-This repository contains the backend code for [Your Project Name].
+This repository contains the backend code for the Windows form app.

 ## Installation